NoOrientationProgramming/SystemCore/TcpListening.md

 ### `SOCKET nextPeerFd()`

-Retrieves the next accepted peer socket descriptor.
+Returns the next accepted peer socket descriptor.
 If no connection is pending, the function returns **INVALID_SOCKET**.

 ### `Pipe<SOCKET> ppPeerFd`